swetha2507/streaming-analytics-project/README.md

 > Action and thriller are the most common genres.
 Movies with runtimes between 90–120 minutes tend to be rated higher.
 Disney+ and Netflix dominate streaming availability among popular titles.

-## Project Status

-This is a personal project built to strengthen my data analysis and storytelling skills.
-Possible next steps include:
-- Analyzing TV shows in addition to movies
-- Extending it with audience reviews or regional filters

 ## Author